Generic differential equations are strongly minimal: Introduction

 \section{Introduction}

 Let $f(x)=0$ be an algebraic differential equation of in a single indeterminate $x$ with coefficients in a differential field $(K, \delta)$ of characteristic zero.
 In this manuscript, we are particularly interested in the case that $f(x)$ is nonlinear and of order $\geq 2$.
 The central property we study is the \emph{strong minimality} of the solution set of $f(x)=0$.
 The notion of strong minimality comes from model theory; in general, a \emph{definable set} $X$ is \emph{strongly minimal} if every definable subset is finite or cofinite, uniformly in parameters.
 In our setting, we are interested in the situation $X = \{ x \in \mc U \, | \, f(x) =0 \}$ is the set of solutions to an algebraic differential equation where $\mc U$ is a differentially closed field.
 Let $h$ be the order of $f$ -- that is, the highest derivative of $x$ appearing in $f$.
-The strong minimality of $X$ is equivalent to:
+In this context, $X$ is strongly minimal if and only if the multivariate polynomial $f$ is irreducible over $K^{alg}$ and given any $a \in \mc U $ with $f(a) = 0,$ and any differential field $ K_1 \leq \mc U$ with $K \leq K_1$, the transcendence degree of $K_1 \langle a \rangle $ over $K_1$ is either $0$ or $h$.